Meoowww/Crirc/README.md

 ## Documentation

-The documentation is built automaticaly when a commit is pushed on master on github, via Travis: <https://meoowww.github.io/Crirc/>
+The documentation is built automaticaly when a commit is pushed on master on github, via Travis: <https://meoowww.github.io/Crirc/>.

+A full implementation of a bot is published and maintained on <https://github.com/Meoowww/DashBot>.

 ## Contributing